By David Gosselin

-A great poem challenges us to conceive of that which we have never conceived of before, our challenges our idea of the universe, but it does so by using images familiar to the senses, such that poetic images become not literal depictions of the objects of our five senses, but rather depictions of the operations of the human mind—images become the shadows of ideas.
+A great poem challenges us to conceive of that which we have never conceived of before, it challenges our idea of the universe, but it does so by using images familiar to the senses such that poetic images become not literal depictions of the objects of our five senses, but rather depictions of the operations of the human mind—images become the shadows of ideas.
 This process, rightly understood, may be adequately termed metaphorical thinking.

 Poetry allows individuals to deal with the drama of the human experience and universe through an investigation of the ironies and paradoxes confronting all human beings.
-They are paradoxes like the suffering of Prometheus or Dr. Faustus’ pact with the Devil—paradoxes which come full circle when we take a serious look at the question economics, politics, and statecraft.
+They are paradoxes like the suffering of Prometheus or Dr. Faustus’ pact with the Devil—paradoxes which come full circle when we take a serious look at the question culture, economics, politics, and statecraft.

 Classical poetry achieves all this by compelling human beings to think without relying on logic, formulas, a priori pre-deterministic thinking and pre-established systems of belief.
 It works on the faculty of imagination, which is not fancy or fantasy, but that agency of creative reason by which the we conceive and discover that which has never been conceived or discovered before—like the birth of a new child, for which there has never been and will never be another quite the same.